marwahaha/bay/_posts/2024-08-08-hessian-ascent-for-the-sk-model.md

 ## The Sherrington-Kirkpatrick Model
 We briefly introduce the Sherrington-Kirkpatrick model as an optimization problem.
 We describe the expected limit of the optimal value, as a standard Gaussian concentration inequality implies that the value is extremely concentrated around its expectation.
 This limit exists almost-surely, and is captured by the famous Parisi formula at zero temperature.
 This formula has a long history in the statistical physics and probability theory literature (see [Bolthausen's overview of the proof of the Parisi formula]()) that we will not spend much time on in this post.
 For us, the critical facts are that:
 * The Parisi formula is a variational formula over certain measures, and that it is strictly convex over this space having a unique minimizer.
-Furthermore, one can efficiently find this minimizer since the variational formula is independent of $$n $$.
+Furthermore, one can efficiently find this minimizer since the variational formula is independent of $$n $$ (though, still infinite-dimensional, and requiring a clever technique of [[JT16]]()).
 * The Parisi formula can be rewritten in terms of an optimal stochastic control problem, and this rewrite is called the Auffinger-Chen representation.
-It essentially says that the Parisi formula is given by the (expected) value of a function that solves a certain PDE, evaluated over a _specific_ Ito drift-diffusion process, plus a quadratic variation correction term.
+It essentially says that the Parisi formula is given by the (expected) value of a certain function, evaluated over a _specific_ Ito drift-diffusion process, plus a quadratic variation correction term.
 * There is (yet) another alternative representation for the Parisi formula which _extends_ into the interior of the solution domain.
 This quantity, developed rigorously and systematically by Subag [[Sub18]]() for the sphere, and then again by Chen, Panchenko and Subag [[CPS18]]() for the cube, is the heart of the algorithmic design principle mentioned above.
 In fact, Subag is able to use the ideas related to this representation to give a derivation of the Parisi formula on the sphere (known as the Crisanti-Sommers formula) from _first principles_.
 Unfortunately, this is (seemingly) not quite yet in reach for the cube.
-Nonetheless, there is remarkable structural similarity between the generalized TAP equation on the sphere and the cube in terms of its component terms, and this is enough to demonstrate how Subag's conjecture about step-wise optimization on the cube and our resolution of it follow naturally from this equation.
+Nonetheless, there is remarkable structural similarity between the generalized TAP equation on the sphere and the cube in the way of its component terms, and this is enough to demonstrate how Subag's conjecture about step-wise optimization on the cube and our resolution of it follow naturally from this equation.

 ### The Parisi formula and Auffinger-Chen Representation
 The Parisi formula was proposed by Giorgio Parisi in 1979 to give the asymptotic free energy density of the Sherrington-Kirkpatrick (SK) model.
 It was first rigorously proved in a series of works by Guerra and Talagrand, the culmination of which was in the hard direction of the proof by Talagrand.
 The model is given by the following cost function,